phronmophobic/clong/README.md

 #### Obtaining libclang

 It's harder than it should be to acquire libclang.
 If you're on linux, there might be a package.
-I couldn't find one on for mac osx, but it was easy to build locally from https://github.com/llvm/llvm-project.
+I couldn't find one for mac osx, but it was easy to build locally from https://github.com/llvm/llvm-project.
 I built the project with the following configuration:

 ```
 mkdir build